johnzxcvbnm/Adi/unit_1/w01d03/morning_exercise/README.md

 |Command-Spacebar| Open Spotlight |

 #### :hourglass: Activity (5 minutes)

-- Open our class repo in Atom
-- Go to student examples
-- Make a file
+- Make a text file on your Desktop
-- Copy ALL (command A)the text from this file
+- Copy ALL (command A) the text from this markdown
 - Paste (command V) the text into your new file
 - Save (command S) - there is a blue dot on the top tab of your file that should disappear once your file has successfully saved
 - Undo (command Z)  - your text should go away
 - Redo (command Y) - your text should come back
-- Cut (Command X) - the title of your copy of this document
+- Cut (Command X) - the 1st line of the text file
 - Paste (Command V) - to the bottom of your copy the document
 - Save (Command S) - one final time
 - take a screenshot of something

 :computer:  [Additional Mac Keyboard Shortcuts](https://support.apple.com/en-us/HT201236)

-#### :hourglass: Activity (2 minutes)

 <hr>